DeadCat-Organization/.github/profile/README.md

-## Hi there welcom to DeadCat
+## Hi, welcome to DeadCat!

-# this is the official github for DeadCat
+# This is the official GitHub for DeadCat.